oSoWoSo/disroot-howto/pages/10.DisHub/03.Channels/03.Blocking a channel/docs.en.md

 Here you click on the avatar of the channel you want to block an select **Completely Block**.
 ![CompletelyBlockChannel](en/CompletelyBlockChannel.gif)

-!
 If you want to undo the completely block, you are not able anymore to see it anymore.
 So you need to use the superblock addon.
-! #### Here is hou you do this.
+#### Here is how you do this.
-!
 You go on your [settings page](https://hub.disroot.org/settings).
-!
 And from her you select **Addon settings** and then click on **Superblock settings**.
 Now you click on the trash bin icon of the channel you want to unblock.

 ![CompletelyUnBlockChannel](en/CompletelyUnBlockChannel.gif)